Bulzeye89/Mecha_Car_Statistical_Analysis/README.md

 -Manufacturing Lot 3 has a P-Value of .004168 which is low enough to accept a null hypothesis.
 There is a statistical difference between Manufacturing Lot 3 and the population mean beyond random chance.
 This further supports the summary statistic findings discussed previously.

 ## Study Design: MechaCar vs Competition
+With gas prices soaring, consumers are extremely conscious of fuel efficiency.
+With this in mind, a further statistical study can be done exploring the MechaCar prototype's highway fuel efficiency versus vehicles of other manufacturers.
+The null hypothesis for this study would be that there is no statistical difference between fuel efficiency of the MechaCar and that of the competitors.
+The alternative hypothesis then would be that there is a statistical difference.
+For this study, we would need competitors' data regarding highway fuel efficiency to combine with the MechaCar data.
+We could use a one-way ANOVA test to check if the means of all groups are equal.